25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 5. Admire the Maui Lava Fields

 Volcanoes are everywhere in Hawaii, but it’s rare to be able to walk right through a lava field.
 The last eruption was in the 17th century and it left the rocky remnants you see today.
-Honestly, the Hoapili Trail is like taking a trip to another planet!

-The bumpy path goes through the forest where you’ll even meet some wild goats.
 It stretches along the coast and by several rocky beaches under the Haleakalā volcano.
 Be sure to wear proper shoes on this Maui hiking trail.

 Maui Lava Fields